 Most inboard boat engines have oil drain plugs.
 These plugs are located at the bottom of the engine, near the propeller shaft.
 The purpose of the oil drain plug is to allow the owner to drain the oil from the engine without having to remove the entire engine from the boat.

-This can be a useful feature if you need to change your oil frequently or if you want to be able to do it yourself without having to take your boat to a mechanic.
+This can be a helpful feature if you need to change your oil frequently or if you want to be able to do it yourself without having to take your boat to a mechanic.

 How Do You Drain Oil from Inboard Outboard?

-“How do you drain oil from inboard outboard?” is a question we get a lot here at the marina.
-Many boat owners are unsure of the process, thinking it may be more complicated than it actually is.
+Assuming you would like a blog post discussing how to drain the oil from an inboard/outboard engine, “How do you drain oil from an inboard outboard?” is a question we receive frequently here at the marina.
+Many boat owners are unsure of the process, thinking it may be more complicated than it is.

-In this post, we’ll walk you through the steps of draining the oil from your inboard/outboard engine.
+In this post, we’ll guide you through the steps of draining the oil from your inboard or outboard engine.
+Tools and Materials Needed: -Oil catch pan

-Step One: Locate the oil drain plug on your engine.
+-Funnel (optional) -Wrench or socket set (depending on your engine type) Step One: Locate the oil drain plug on your engine.

+This is typically located near the bottom of the engine block, close to where the propeller shaft exits the engine.
 Step Two: Place your catch pan underneath the drain plug and loosen it with your wrench or socket set.
 Be careful not to over-tighten or strip the threads.

 And that’s it!
 You’ve now successfully drained the oil from your inboard/outboard engine.